Dave1975-spring/RPNV_Calculator/README.md

 RPNV is an RPN calculator inspired by HP Voyager calculator series, in particular the [HP-10C](https://www.hpmuseum.org/hp10c.htm).

-It is coded in C, in FreeDos, using FED text editor and Open Watcom C 1.9 compiler.
+It is coded in C, in FreeDOS, using FED text editor and Open Watcom C 1.9 compiler.

 It has been made for fun, for my personal amusement in making a C code using Conio library in the FreeDos environment.
 There's no intent to make whatever a high quality RPN calculator.
 There could be some bugs in the code, so it should not be used for any valuable calculation work.